Downing Ventures EIS

 Open Bionics is a Bristol start-up that is developing a new wave of advanced bionic hands and arms.
 The company uses 3D printing and scanning technology to produce custom-made prosthetics at a lower manufacturing cost than usual, in an area considered an expensive area of prosthetics.
 Its first commercial product, the Hero Arm, secured commercial licenses from Disney, Marvel and Pixar to design arms for children with themes from Star Wars, Frozen and the Marvel Universe.
 Downing-managed funds invested alongside Foresight Williams Technology EIS Fund, Ananda Impact Ventures and Rathbone Nominees.
 Downing Ventures EIS has invested £0.7 million into the company so far.

-Yamuna Renewables Ltd
+Yamuna Renewables Ltd (example of previous failure)

 As is to be expected, not all investments work out.
 One such example is Yamuna Renewables, a wood pellet manufacturer.